Part 1: Taken

 When he reached the back of the cave, he found one boy alive and two girls beyond his help.
 He cut the boy free, dropped to his knee, and the boy’s motionless body slumped over his shoulder.
 The Hunter rose and jogged toward the entrance of the cave.

 Across the water, the Tuurngap stopped the attack and searched the house.
 They rushed around the dwelling.
 There was no sign of life.
 They spun and looked toward the dock: the boat was gone.

 Collecting Themselves again, the Tuurngap hurtled toward the cave, whisking over the Hunter’s boat and down the path.
 Their flight came to a violent stop when the lantern’s light blinded Them.
 The Tuurngap howled and twirled around like a tornado.
 They spun skyward, over the trees.

 The Hunter readied himself.
-The spirit arched upward and then crashed down on the Hunter.
+The demon arched upward and then crashed down on the Hunter.
 The lantern slipped out of the Hunter’s hand, and the black mass knocked him back into a thicket.

 He rose, and they bowled him over again.
 And again.
 And once more.